 The OoB/spurious domain boundary and limits shall be as defined in Annex 2 of CEPT ECC Recommendation (02)05 [i.4].
 For the case of primary radar systems, the OoB mask rolls off from the -40 dB bandwidth to the spurious limit at a rate specified in Annex 8 of Recommendation ITU-R SM.1541 [i.8].
 The equations for determining the B-40 bandwidth are also given in Annex 8 of Recommendation ITU-R SM.1541.

 The spurious limits for radar systems in the radiodetermination service shall comply with annex 5, table 5.1 of CEPT/ERC/REC/74-01 [i.5].

 The ITU-R.SM329 Category B spurious domain emissions limit for radar systems in the radiodetermination service is of -30 dBm or 100 dBpp (whichever is less stringent).
 Multi-frequency and active array radars are however exempted and can revert to the Category A limit of 43 + 10 log(PEP) or 60 dBpp (whichever is less stringent).
-Diversity is regarded as equivalent to multi frequency.
+Frequency diversity is regarded as equivalent to multi frequency.

 According to Annex 2 of CEPT ECC Recommendation (02)05 [i.6], the OoB mask has a roll-off at -30 dB/decade from the calculated -40 dB bandwidth (B-40) to a level of -60 dBpp.
 For the limit of -100dBpp, the mask continues until -70 dBpp with -30 dB/decade and then with -60 dB/decade to the -100 dBpp level.